Sajji/Asset-View-Counter/README.md

 # Asset-View-Counter

-Import the counterDataSet.cma file into your environment
+1. Import the counterDataSet.cma file into your environment

-Copy the contents of the script.txt and insert into the index.html file at the end of the file right before the closing tags for /body

-Probably a good idea to stop and start the Data Governance Center service.
+2. Copy the pageViews.js and pageViewAuth.json files to the /collibra_data/dgc/images folder

+3. Edit the pageViewAuth.json file appropriately.

+4. Edit /collibra_data/dgc/static/banyan/index.html

+5. Add the following script code right above the `</body>` tag at the bottom of the index.html:

+`<script th:src="@{${'/resources/images/pageViews.js'}}" th:attr="nonce=${cspNonce}"></script>  `

 *Use at your own risk, etc. etc. You may break stuff and that won't be my fault, etc., etc.